hellenxu/iOS/README.md

 ### iDailyProject
 iOS application daily practice in swift.

+[20190402] passed data to location and restaurant list.

 [20190401] added LocationItem and passed location data to explore view.

 [20190331] worked with json file.